AHilberer/myPGM/README.md

 `$ python3 -m pip install -r requirements.txt `

-or manually install the required non-native python packages: numpy, pandas, matplotlib, and scipy.
+or manually install the required non-native python packages: numpy, pandas, matplotlib, scipy and PyQt5.

 ### 4) Run as a script: